 If you can’t find the continuing education course or licensing exam you need, let us know!
 We’re always adding new topics to provide you local access for all of your workforce needs.

-REFUND POLICY for Community Education and Workforce Development Courses: Students who officially withdraw from non-credit courses 3 days prior to the first class session will receive a full refund.
+REFUND POLICY for Community Education and Workforce Development Courses: Students who officially withdraw from non-credit courses three days prior to the first class session will receive a full refund.
 A refund less 25% administrative charge will be granted with official withdrawal one to two days prior to the first class session.
 No refund will be granted on or after the first class session unless approved by the program coordinator.

 Official withdrawal from a non-credit course requires the student to notify the college's Community Education and Workforce Development Office regarding intention to withdraw.
 The date on which notification of withdrawal is received in the Community Education and Workforce Development office will be used to determine eligibility for a refund.
 Failure to attend class does not constitute official withdrawal.